Does Marriage End at the Second Coming?

 By Alex Polyak, Director of The Bible Fulfilled May 11, 2024

-For more about these topics–and a whole lot more–see my book The End is Here: How the New Testament’s Prophecies Were Fulfilled (available summer 2024).
+For more about these topics–and a whole lot more–see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.